-Life insurance helps secure your family’s financial future and allows you to leave them a non-taxable payout at the time of death.
+Life insurance coverage helps secure your family's financial future and allows you to leave them a non-taxable payout at the time of death.
 The death benefit can help them cover living expenses, pay off debts, and meet end-of-life expenses.

-If you want a life insurance policy that does not come with an expiry date but is cheaper than whole life insurance, term to 100 life insurance might be a good option.
+If you want a life insurance policy that does not come with an expiry date but is cheaper than whole life insurance, term 100 life insurance might be a good option.

 What is term 100 life insurance?

-Like most permanent life and term life insurance plans, term to 100 offers guaranteed level premiums and death benefit.
+Like most permanent life and term life insurance policies, term to 100 offers guaranteed level premiums and death benefit.
 That simply means the proceeds (the amount of money your beneficiary receives upon your death) and the monthly premiums remain the same throughout.

 With a term 100 plan, you will not have to worry about renewing it again and again, which is often the case with term life plans.
 As such, it is the closest thing to buy-it-forget-it life insurance.
 You buy once and are covered for the rest of your life, although you must pay premiums on time until the age of 100 to maintain coverage.